Farheena12/simplewebapp/README.md

 - 👋 Hi, I’m Farheena Khatib
 - 👀 I’m interested in Data science.
-- 🌱 I’m currently learning ML,DL.
+- 🌱 I’m currently learning Data Science.

 <!---
 Farheena12/Farheena12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.